munna369/PythonBatchNovDec2024/README.md

     lines should be 79 or less according to pep8 semi colon  can be used to reduce code in less lines or end the statement

+## python has no linit for storing values